 Statistics also show that a significantly higher number of persons were injured in 2012 compared to 2011 by 5.7% but that fewer people had a blood alcohol content (BAC) equal to or greater than .08 (3.95% decrease), and fewer people were killed from DUI car accidents (decrease of 6.53%).
 However, more people were injured in DUI car accidents (increase of 7.25%) and 1.98% more were convicted of driving under the influence (DUI) of which more than 75% male.
 The average BAC for those convicted of DUI was 0.1397 or approaching double the legal limit.

 Car accidents, whether fatal or resulting in injury, take a toll on everyone involved.
 Those who survive DUI or speeding car accidents but are seriously injured often find that their lives will never be the same again.
 They are not only faced with financial problems but also physical and emotional damages and scars.
-An article on the website of injury lawyer Joe Miller Law, Ltd., suggests that if this happens to you, it is important to document what you can at the scene of the accident, including taking down statements and taking photos.
+If this happens to you, it is important to document what you can at the scene of the accident, including taking down statements and taking photos.
 These will be all-important if you ever file a personal injury claim.
-If the at-fault driver is proven to have been negligent through DUI or reckless driving, you should contact a competent injury lawyer to get the compensation due to you as a victim.Read More
+If the at-fault driver is proven to have been negligent through DUI or reckless driving, you should contact a competent Orange County lawyer to attempt to get the compensation you need for your injuries from the individual or individuals responsible for your car accident.Read More

-It can be both difficult and frustrating to bring an action against a negligent motorist in North Carolina and Virginia.
-The laws in both Virginia and North Carolina are more restrictive than most other states to the plaintiffs, mostly because they are states that make use of the pure contributory negligence rule when determining if a plaintiff is or is not eligible for compensatory damages in cases of bicycle accidents.
+It can be both difficult and frustrating to bring an action against a negligent motorist.
+The laws in some states are more restrictive than others to the plaintiffs, mostly because there are states that make use of a pure contributory negligence rule when determining if a plaintiff is or is not eligible for compensatory damages in cases of bicycle accidents.

 Much like pedestrian accidents, bicycle accidents can happen out of the blue, and even if a car is not speeding, the damage can be devastating.
-According to the website of injury law firm Joe Miller Law, Ltd., the average number of people admitted for injuries due to bicycle accidents in the US a year is 500,000, and that is 2010, 618 people died.
+The average number of people admitted for injuries due to bicycle accidents in the US a year is 500,000, and that is 2010, 618 people died.
 It is entirely possible that some bicycle accidents are partly the fault of the bicyclist, but in most cases the driver is mostly responsible.
 However, mostly responsible will not cut it.

 Under the pure contributory negligence rule, if the plaintiff is in any way responsible for the accident, even to the smallest degree (1%), recovery of damages will not be happen.
-The laws in Virginia and North Carolina require that the plaintiff is completely fault-free, something that can be difficult to prove without the proper documentation such as witness accounts and maybe closed-circuit television (CCTV) footage if available.
+Some states have laws that require the plaintiff be completely fault-free, something that can be difficult to prove without the proper documentation such as witness accounts and maybe closed-circuit television (CCTV) footage, if available.